Doxy Original

 My pick if you want the absolute best wand and don’t mind the cord.

-PinkCherry · $109 · 4.9/5
+Doxy · $159 · 4.9/5

 The cordless Doxy: Die Cast 3R

-If "tethered to a wall outlet" is a dealbreaker, the Die Cast 3R is Doxy’s rechargeable answer.
-Same metal body, slightly less peak output (about 80% of the Number 3, by feel), maybe 90 minutes of battery.
-The handful of times I’ve recommended a Doxy and the person said "I want a cordless one," this is the one.
+If "tethered to a wall" is a dealbreaker, the Die Cast 3R is the rechargeable answer.
+Same metal body, roughly 80% of the Original’s peak by feel, about 90 minutes of battery.
+Every time someone took my Doxy recommendation and said "but cordless," this is the one I pointed them to — and nobody’s come back disappointed.

 Doxy Die Cast 3R